cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ### Why do I see `filetree is different` in my logs?

 This is a result of the matching algorithm used by `cross-seed`, and is most commonly associated with only a few scenarios.
 These include the presence of additional .nfo/.srt files in a torrent, differences in the organization of files (one torrent having a folder while the potential match does not, or vice versa), and discrepancies in the filenames within the torrent.
+Switching to matchMode [`partial`](./options.md#matchmode) will eliminate nearly all mismatches due to filetree.

 :::tip
 You can utilize the [`cross-seed diff`](../reference/utils#cross-seed-diff) command to compare the torrents.